eoumenwa/ansible-config-mgt/README.md

    Created a new branch called "master" and went to settings/branches then changed default branch to master from main.
 This now corresponds to the branch specifier on Jenkins
    I could have also changed the specifier in Jenkins to */main to match the default branch in GIT.

 2. I was unable to use the saved Jenkins artifacts to run ansible test.
 The play as always halting for no reason since I could run the block of tasks successfully on

    individual hosts.
-I however setenforce to zero and tried again before I could successfully run the laybook on all servers
+I however setenforce to zero and tried again before I could successfully run the playbook on all servers

 3. Issues with SSH into the required servers.
 I had to enable password authentication on all servers to copy ssh ids (see step 4b)